 sites visited, books read and entries improved, as the years pass, leaves

-and calendar pages fall, etc.
+fall from trees and calendar pages fall, etc.

 The Scuole Grande

 In 1260 the

 Scuola di Santa Maria della Carità, the first Scuola Grande, was founded in